 On smaller TVs (under 94cm) it's difficult to see the difference between HD and FHD.
 The advantage of a higher resolution screen is that you can sit closer and still get lots of detail in the image.

 Ultra-High Definition (also called 4K) had the potential to be a big fail and the lack of movie content didn't help the initial stages.
-However, the internet came to the rescue providing 4K streaming video allowing more people to witness the improved picture quality to be gained by having a lot more pixels than an HD TV.
+However, the internet came to the rescue providing 4K streaming video with services such as Netflix allowing more people to witness the improved picture quality to be gained by having a lot more pixels than an HD TV.